-(a) is made by the inventor or applicant or a person who obtained the information from the inventor or applicant within or outside the territory of each party; and

-(b) was made within at least 12 months prior to the filing date of the application or the date of claiming priority in accordance with the domestic legislation of each Party.
+is made by the inventor or applicant or a person who obtained the information from the inve ntor or applicant within or outside (a) the territory of each party; and was made within at least 12 months prior to the filing date of the application or the date of claiming priorit y in accordance with the domestic (b) legislation of each Party.
+2 Each Party shall disregard information contained in a public disclosure of any design in c onnection with an application for registration of an indust is made by the designer or applicant or a person who obtained the information from the designer or applicant within o r (a) outside the territory of each Party; and was made within at least 12 months prior to the date of filing the application or the date of claiming priority.
+Under the legislation of each Party. (b)

-2. Each Party shall disregard information contained in a public disclosure of any design in connection with an application for registration of an industrial design ifthe public disclosure:
+2. Each Party shall disregard information contained in a public disclosure of any design in connection with an application for registration of an industrial design if the public disclosure: